melvinzhang/counter-machine/README.md

 Largest function
 ----------------
 Given a starting configuration with n in counter 1.
-Let f(n) be the sum of all counters for a halting configuration.
-What is the largest f that can be computed with m instructions.
+Let f(n,m) be the largest sum of all counters after executing a program with m instructions.

 The following table lists lower bounds for some m.
 See [largest_sum.py](largest_sum.py) for the programs that achieves the lower bound.